Intern at Acxiom, president of student club, the Society of Computing and Information Science

-Not that UALR’s metropolitan setting has diminished the family-like classroom experiences that Smith enjoys.
+UALR’s metropolitan setting, however, has not diminished the family-like classroom experiences that Smith enjoys.

 “I have had no trouble interacting with the faculty on a professional and personal level.
 All of the classes are sized wonderfully to give each student the one-on-one attention that they need with a professor,” he said.